Homological mirror symmetry for the quartic surface: Introduction

 \item First, we prove that $D^\pi\Fuk(X_0)$ can be entirely reconstructed from the full $A_\infty$-subcategory of $\Fuk(X_0)$ consisting of a particular set of 64 Lagrangian two-spheres, which are vanishing cycles for the standard Fermat pencil (the choice of these cycles is best explained by physics considerations, compare for instance \cite{hori-iqbal-vafa00}).
-The necessary ``split-generation'' argument resembles the ones in \cite{seidel04}, with some added geometric input concerning the monodromy around the singular fibre at infinity.
+There is a general algebraic part to this, based on the notions of (spherical) twist functors and split-generators: we formulate this in Lemma \ref{th:twist-generators}, which generalizes \cite[Corollary 5.8]{seidel04}.
+The translation to geometry depends on the identification of Dehn twist and twist functors (at least on the level of the action of objects), which is our Proposition \ref{th:exact-sequence-2}, generalizing \cite[Corollary 17.17]{seidel04}.
+The additional geometric ingredient is a ``negativity'' property of the monodromy of the Fermat pencil around the ``large complex structure limit'', which is the subject of Section \ref{sec:negativity}.
+Corollary \ref{th:generates-everything} summarizes the outcome.

 \item By construction, all 64 vanishing cycles lie in an affine Zariski-open subset $M_0 \subset X_0$.
-Following a proposal from \cite{seidel02} the relation between the Fukaya categories $\Fuk(M_0)$ and $\Fuk(X_0)$ can be formulated in terms of the deformation theory of $A_\infty$-structures.
-This recourse to abstract deformation theory is the reason why we cannot determine $\psi$ explicitly.
+Following a proposal from \cite{seidel02}, the relation between the Fukaya categories $\Fuk(M_0)$ and $\Fuk(X_0)$ can be formulated in terms of the deformation theory of $A_\infty$-structures (this recourse to abstract deformation theory is the reason why we cannot determine $\psi$ explicitly).
+The algebraic part of the deformation theory is set up in Section \ref{sec:deformations}, in particular Lemma \ref{th:versal-3} (in the end, we will find it convenient to use a variation on the theory which exploits additional finite symmetries present in our case, see Lemma \ref{th:recognize-q64-2}).
+For the geometric application, one has to introduce a ``relative Fukaya category'' which interpolates between the Fukaya categories of $M_0$ and $X_0$.
+This is done in Section \ref{subsec:relative-fukaya}.
+Then, a more specific argument shows that the resulting deformation of $\Fuk(M_0)$ is nontrivial to first order in the parameter $q$ (which implies that $\psi'(0) \neq 0$).
+Very roughly speaking, our argument for nontriviality depends on having non-isomorphic objects of $\Fuk(M_0)$ which survive to $\Fuk(X_0)$ and become isomorphic there.
+The precise algebraic criterion is given in Lemmas \ref{th:product-turns-on} and \ref{th:product-turns-on-2}; the geometric strategy is developed in Sections \ref{subsec:pss} and \ref{subsec:skip-divisor}, see in particular Corollary \ref{th:wall-crossing-2}; and its specific application to our example is carried out in Section \ref{subsec:nontrivial-geometric}.

-\item Having reduced our problem to a finite collection of Lagrangian two-spheres in an affine $K3$ surface, we now apply a general dimensional induction argument from \cite{seidel04} to compute the relevant subcategory of $\Fuk(M_0)$.
-This starts with an application of Picard-Lefschetz theory in one dimension lower than before, fibering our $K3$ surface by a pencil of curves. \end{itemize}